fenago/deep-learning-for-nlp/Lab Guides/chapter_20/Lab_13.md

 Artemis.); and also because I wanted to see in what
 ```

 So far, so good.
-Next, let’s clean the text.
+Next, let's clean the text.

 20.3.4